David Dycus, DVM, MS, CCRP, DACVS-SA

 His passion for teaching has allowed Dr. Dycus to become a laboratory instructor for the CBLO, TPLO, extra-capsular stabilization, medial patella luxation, and fracture repair.
 He is on faculty for AO, which is an international group for veterinary and human orthopedics with the sole purpose of education.
 Dr. Dycus is a consultant and key opinion leader for several different companies such as Nutramax Laboratories, Companion Regenerative Therapies, Aratana Therapeutics, Assisi Animal Health, and Veterinary Orthopedic Implants (VOI).
 He is also an orthopedic consultant for the Veterinary Information Network (VIN), which is the top online learning resource for veterinarians across the world.
 Along with being a scientific reviewer for multiple journals, he serves on the editorial review board for Veterinary Surgery, the official publication of the American and European Colleges of Veterinary Surgeons.
 He has previously held an appointment on the research committee for the American College of Veterinary Surgeons.
 Currently, Dr. Dycus is on the Board of Trustees for the American College of Veterinary Surgeons and is a council member for the Association for Veterinary Orthopedic Research and Education (AVORE).

 In 2018 Dr. Dycus helped cofound and currently co-directs the Veterinary Sports Medicine and Rehabilitation Institute (VSMRI), which is an on-line app-based educational tool for veterinary rehabilitation and sports medicine individuals around the world.
-At VOSM, Dr. Dycus oversees the mentorship of the surgical interns in addition to actively assisting in research with surgical residents at multiple academic and private institutions.

 Dr. Dycus has been practicing orthopedic surgery in the Baltimore area for over the last 5 years.
 He currently resides in Anne Arundel County with his wife Brooke, daughter Kennedy, and their two dogs, Cohen and Harper.
 Outside of working Dr. Dycus enjoys long-distance running and cycling.